 For example, you might become airsick because your eyes cannot see the turbulence that is tossing the plane from side to side.

 “The most common place to experience motion sickness in the car is in the back seat,” Dr. Cherian says.
-The front seat of a car, the forward cars of a train, the upper deck on a boat or wing seats on a plane may give you a smoother ride.
+“The front seat of a car, the forward cars of a train, the upper deck on a boat or wing seats on a plane may give you a smoother ride.”

-“Motion sickness can be worsened by reading or using your smartphone or by being on a windy road,” says Dr. Cherian.
-Try looking out into the distance, as this can help.
+“Motion sickness can be worsened by reading or using your smartphone or by being on a windy road,” Dr. Cherian says.
+“Try looking out into the distance, as this can help.”

-“The bands and bracelets are based on acupuncture or acupressure points,” Dr. Cherian says.
+“The bands and bracelets are based on acupuncture or acupressure points,” says Dr. Cherian.
 “In some patients, they can be quite helpful.
-The benefit is that they are cheap – less than $10 for the non-electric version.
-Also, they offer a drug-free option.”
+The benefit is that they are cheap because they’re less than $10 for the non-electric version.
+They also offer a drug-free option.”

-“Getting optimal treatment for your migraine headaches can sometimes help with motion sickness,” says Dr. Cherian.
+“Getting optimal treatment for your migraine headaches can sometimes help with motion sickness,” Dr. Cherian says.

 “Motion sickness that starts later in life — after your 20s — may indicate some type of inner ear disorder,” Dr. Cherian says.
 “Or it could be the result of a pre-existing migraine condition.
 There are also times, though much less frequently, that it can indicate something more serious.”